knadh/listmonk-site/docs/docs/templating.md

 # Templating

-A template is a re-usable HTML design that can be used across various campaigns.
+A template is a re-usable HTML design that can be used across campaigns and transactional messages.
 Most commonly, templates have standard header and footer areas with logos and branding elements, where campaign content is inserted in the middle. listmonk supports Go template expressions that lets you create powerful, dynamic HTML templates.

 listmonk supports [Go template](https://gowebexamples.com/templates/) expressions that lets you create powerful, dynamic HTML templates.
 It also integrates 100+ useful [Sprig template functions](https://masterminds.github.io/sprig/).

 ## Campaign templates
-Campaign templates are template exclusively used in an e-mail campaigns.
+Campaign templates are used in an e-mail campaigns.
 These template are created and managed on the UI under `Campaigns -> Templates`, and are selected when creating new campaigns.

+## Transactional templates
+Transactional templates are used for sending arbitrary transactional messages using the transactional API.
+These template are created and managed on the UI under `Campaigns -> Templates`.

+## Template expressions

 There are several template functions and expressions that can be used in campaign and template bodies.
 They are written in the form `{{ .Subscriber.Email }}`, that is, an expression between double curly braces `{{` and `}}`.